 Essentially free to create with Google’s alternative to PowerPoint, a slideshow presentation is a cost-effective way to create content.
 They’re easy to make, navigate, and share.
 They also have a nice mix of visuals and text to keep viewers engaged.

 You can utilize this form to create educational guides, portfolio galleries, lists of items, or even just inspirational quotes relevant to our niche/audience.
-For example, Hubspot created the following quote-based presentation which racked up nearly 2 million views:

 You might then utilize the rest of your budget to strategically advertise your slideshow within a highly targeted community, such as a feature or compliment to a relevant article on a site that has a high readership.

-Infographics, charts and media assets
+4. Infographics, charts, and media assets

-Budget: free – $500+
+Budget: Free – $5000+

 The idea of an infographic has been around for centuries, dating back to 1626 (and probably earlier than that!).
-They’re basically a large image that creatively visualizes information, such as tips on how to remove pests from your garden or an exploration of how the internet changes your brain.
+They’re basically a large image that creatively visualizes information, such as tips on how to remove pests from your garden or an exploration of how the Internet changes your brain.

 The resurgence of the infographic started only five or six years ago with the term specifically applied to digital infographics — not infographic posters — and have become so popular that sites were created specifically for the purpose of creating infographics, such as: